pynoor/logs-analysis/README.md

 First you want to start the psql program by cd-ing to your working directory (the one that contains all the code) and typing 'psql' into your command line.

 From there you want to run the following query:
-'CREATE DATABASE [newsdata];'
+'CREATE DATABASE newsdata;'

 Mind you, the database file is in the same zip file this README came in.
+So exit the psql program with '\q' and cd into the directory where this file is now.
+Then run:<br> psql newsdata < "path/to/newsdata.sql"

+This will hook up your database with the content in the sql script aka populate your database.

 Furthermore, to run this program you'll need to define a bunch of views: